 This chapter describes how to configure Storm for Kerberos security on an Ambarimanaged cluster.

-For information about configuring Storm for Kerberos security on a cluster that is not managed by Ambari, see Configure Kerberos Authentication for Storm in the Manual Install Guide.
+For information about configuring Storm for Kerberos security on a cluster that is not managed by Ambari, see the Non-Ambari Cluster Installation Guide.

 1.1.
 Prerequisites